AnnaGW/979743-fitfriends/backend/libs/training/README.md

 ## Building

-Run `nx build trainig` to build the library.
+Run `nx build training` to build the library.